 Now do the other side the same.
 Don't worry, I've found it's quite easy to get them both very similar in width.
-Just do it so it 'feels' the same.
+Just do it so it feels the same.

 Fold both layers of paper into a triangular flap as shown.
 The fold line

-Crease sharply using your trusty fingernail.
-An essential 'tool' for making paper kites!
+Crease sharply using your trusty fingernail—an essential tool for making paper kites!

 Open out the whole paper kite, and sharpen the crease of both flaps

 OK, if you want to cheat on that last step, go grab a pair of scissors.
 I admit it's quicker, but you can't brag that you used no tools at all except a skewer!
+(Oh, and a fingernail.)

-Now this paper kite is starting to look like a Sled!
+Now this paper kite is starting to look like a sled!